 Hurricane Ian death toll rises to at least 94 in Florida

-Nearly 100 people have been reported dead in the U.S. exactly one week after Hurricane Ian slammed into the west coast of Florida as a powerful Category 4 storm.
+Nearly 100 people have been reported dead in the U.S. five days after Hurricane Ian slammed into the west coast of Florida as a powerful Category 4 storm.
 Lee County Sheriff Carmine Marceno announced Monday that 54 deaths have now been confirmed in that county, bringing the total number of Florida fatalities to at least 94.

 Four storm-related deaths have previously been reported in North Carolina, bringing the U.S. toll to at least 98.